-These are complicated times, but I have said it in other posts: if there is one positive thing about this period is that for decades there has not been such a limelight for people who dream of changing the world.
+These are complicated times, but I've said it in other posts: if there's one positive thing about this period it's that for decades there hasn't been such a spotlight for people who dream of changing the world.
 It applies to medical professionals in their fight against the pandemic, and to citizens fighting for social justice.
 Technology plays its part, and in laboratories all over the world there is a lot of research preparing the future.

 On the shields, among the researchers under observation by MIT, three visionaries and researchers under 35 who are about to revolutionize everything in their respective fields.
 They don't remember Chernobyl, they didn't experience the fall of the Berlin Wall, but they will change the world.
-Women of the future Nobel, and a site like this can only "bet" on them in particular, especially on a planet that sees women at the 50% of total students, but only 25% of teachers.
+Future Nobel women, and a site like this can only "bet" on them in particular, especially in a planet that sees women at 50% of total students, but only 25% of teachers.

 Three noble women: here they are.